Greek athlete tests positive for Johnson drug

 G4S caused a scandal by failing to meet its target for the number of guards it could provide, and on Tuesday said that it had deployed around 5,800 security personnel, still short of its revised objective of 7,000.

-"This is the biggest security operation in our peacetime history, bar none, and we are leaving nothing to chance," Cameron told reporters at the Olympic Park.
+"This is the biggest security operation in our peacetime history, bar none, and we are leaving nothing to chance," Cameron said.

 "Obviously the biggest concern has always got to be a safe and secure Games.
 That matters more than anything else."